pslu-mphil/Core-course-notes/book/reference/glossary.md

 Planetesimal
     An object held together under its own self-gravity, of order kilometers to hundreds of kilometers in size.
 Can be **{term}`differentiated`**, or not.

+Plate tectonics
+    The movement of rigid plates across the surface of a planet, with deformation localised to their margins (e.g., subduction zones and mid-ocean ridges).

 Protoplanetary disk
     The disk-shaped annulus of gas and dust surrounding a young star out of which planets form.
 The ratio of gas to dust in protoplanetary disks is roughly 100:1 by mass, and their lifetimes are of order 10 million years.